h5py/h5py/docs/high/file.rst

 chunk cache*.
 They apply to all datasets unless specifically changed for each one.

 * ``rdcc_nbytes`` sets the total size (measured in bytes) of the raw data chunk cache for each dataset.
-The default size is 1 MiB.
+The default size is 1 MiB for HDF5 before 2.0 and 8 MiB for HDF5 2.0 and later.
   This should be set to the size of each chunk times the number of chunks that are likely to be needed in cache.
 * ``rdcc_w0`` sets the policy for chunks to be